-Cancel superseded runs with concurrency groups
+Cancel superseded runs with concurrency and cancel-in-progress

 One live run per ref; cancel superseded PR runs